DataPortability/fsws/README.md

 ### Three Fronts
 Mr. X advocated three components that should work well together.

-1. Plumbing.
-Find or build _infrastructure_ services.
+1. **Plumbing.** Find or build **infrastructure** services.
 These could be pipes that move data from sources of personal data to apps, like [Singly](http://singly.com/) or [Kynetx](http://kynetx.com).
 They might also be infomediary services, sometimes called personal clouds, personal data stores, and data banks, like [Mydex](http://mydex.org) or [Personal](http://personal.com).

-2. Apps.
-Find or build user-facing apps using those infrastructure services to present users with controls and ways to use their data, like [Reputation.com](http://reputation.com) or [Lifedash](https://www.lifedash.com/).
+2. **Apps.** Find or build **user-facing** apps using those infrastructure services to present users with controls and ways to use their data, like [Reputation.com](http://reputation.com) or [Lifedash](https://www.lifedash.com/).

-3. Activism.
-Promote the ecosystem of apps and plumbing to consumers/citizens/patients, infotech developers/product managers/founders, and large holders of personal data (Big Internet, telcos, banks, etc.).
+3. **Activism.** Promote the ecosystem of apps and plumbing to consumers/citizens/patients, infotech developers/product managers/founders, and large holders of personal data (Big Internet, telcos, banks, etc.).
 A project site and tools could be used to crowdsource public naming and shaming of services failing a simple, objective, easy-to-prove litmus test.
+(Perhaps "Minimum Viable Compliance"?).

 ### Ask less, get more
-This time around, Mr. X said, the project should simplify scope.
+This time around, Mr. X said, the project should simplify.

-#### Data Export.
-Only ask for export from data suppliers.
+- **Data Export.** Only ask for export from data suppliers.
 Limit the data to that provided directly by the user; not inferred or observed or co-created data.
 The model is Google's [Data Liberation Front](http://www.dataliberation.org).
 While more would be better and could be acknowledged, our ask is for export.
-#### Fidelity.
-Ask that data and their structures be exported without distortion or censorship.
+- **Fidelity.** Ask that data and their structures be exported without distortion or censorship.
-#### Delivery.
-The data should be delivered in a useful, documented format.
+- **Delivery.** The data should be delivered in a useful, documented format.
-#### Persistent Access.
-Access to the data export must always be turned on.
+- **Persistent Access.** Access to the data export must always be turned on.
-#### Free to Use.
-Access to this data should be without strings, free of charges, and without liability.
+- **Free to Use.** Access to this data should be without strings, free of charges, and without liability.
 Treat users like adults.

-Minimum Viable Compliance

 ## Potential Actions
 - Recruit existing data providers and startups to come together.
 Does the small developer community look like [PDEC](http://pde.cc), the personal data ecosystem consortium?